tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagating_dynamics.rst

 Propagating Dynamics
 ====================

-With all the necessary simulation settings in place, it is time to run the simulation.
+With all the necessary simulation settings in place (:ref:`environment_setup` and :ref:`propagation_setup`), it is time to run the simulation.
 In Tudat(Py), this is done by means of a simulator object, which handles the setup and execution of the simulation, by tieing all the settings and models defined on the above pages together, defining and solving the state derivative equation: